Yes No Share to Facebook

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a form of negotiable instrument whereby a party (the issuer) makes an unconditional promise in writing to pay a sum of money to another party (the payee).
-Payment becomes due under a promissory note at fixed time stated within the promissory note or upon receipt of a demand for repayment.
-A promissory note will also contain details of any applicable terms such as a rate of accruing interest, if any.
+A promissory note is a written document in which one party (the issuer) makes an unconditional promise to pay a certain amount of money to another party (the payor).
+Under a promissory note, payment is due at the stated time or upon receiving a request for repayment.
+A promissory note will include information about any applicable terms, such as the rate of interest, if any, that may be accrued.

 The Law